FujiNetWIFI/fujinet-config/README.md

 `$ make -f Makefile.atari clean dist`

 Check for any errors.
-If sucessful there will be an
+If sucessful there will be a log line:

 ```
 created image "autorun.atr"
 ```

-copy autorun.atr to ~//fujinet-platformio/data/BUILD_ATARI/ and then using PIO (Platform IO) build
-"Build Filesystem Image"
-Then use "Upload Filesystem Image" to load the new image onto the FujiNet.
-Your new CONFIG should be ready to use.
+copy autorun.atr to ~//fujinet-platformio/data/BUILD_ATARI/ and then using PIO  "Upload Filesystem Image" to load the new image onto the FujiNet.
+Your new CONFIG should be ready to test and use.

 ## Compiling on the Apple II
 To compile, currently requires: